Difficulty

 • Highly susceptible to leaf spot.

-Noir de Spain may produce multi-lobed leaves, like a fig, for a year or two when the tree is fairly young.
+Noir de Spain may produce multi-lobed leaves, similar to those on a fig tree, for a year or two when the tree is fairly young.
 Before and after this point, the leaves will generally be unlobed.

 Persian